oneislam/controllerSets/README.md

+# ONE ISLAM

+[oneislam](https://oneislam.pro/) is an IT company founded to connect humanity with Islam and usher in a `new era of halal platforms for Muslims`.

 # controllerSets

-[controllerSets](https://oneislam.pro/)  is designed to reduce code for Node.js/Express.js developers by following the MVC architecture.
-First, create your model, import ControllerSet, create a new instance, define routes, and your API is ready.
-It simplifies data-saving logic and allows for data validation through Mongoose models.
+[controllerSets](https://oneislam.pro/)  Designed for Node.js/Express.js developers, it follows modern JavaScript architecture to minimize code.
+Simply create a model, import ControllerSet, instantiate it, define routes, and your API is ready.
+It streamlines data handling and enables validation via Mongoose models.

-Additionally, the [express-controller-sets-router](https://www.npmjs.com/package/express-controller-sets-router) package enables route definition without extra code. [controller-sets-s3-file-upload](https://www.npmjs.com/package/controller-sets-s3-file-upload) can also be used to upload files to S3 efficiently.
+Additionally, the [express-controller-sets-router](https://www.npmjs.com/package/express-controller-sets-router) package simplifies route definition, while. [controller-sets-s3-file-upload](https://www.npmjs.com/package/controller-sets-s3-file-upload) enables efficient S3 file uploads.

 ## Update logs:
-* removed file uploading from main controller.
-* create a new middleware to upload files to S3.
+* Develop a middleware for `uploading files to S3`.
+* Enable `search` functionality.
+* Set the default `page size` to 50.
+* Add support for custom `middlewares`.
+* Enable S3 file uploads via `.env` configuration.

 ## Documentation